Emergency Doctor Looks for COVID-19 Solutions, Finds Eko

-Then he saw Eko’s CORE digital stethoscope on Instagram.
+Then he saw the Eko CORE on Instagram.

 “I thought, oh my gosh, this could be great!
-I don’t even have to use the earpieces to auscultate.
-I’ll just cut it off at the bottom portion.”
+I don’t even have to use the earpieces to auscultate.”

 That’s exactly what Dr. Pali did.
-He detached the tubing that goes to the CORE’s earpieces and bought AirPods that sent the heart and lung sounds directly to his ears, using wireless technology.
+He attached the Eko CORE to his analog stethoscope's chestpiece and bought AirPods that sent the heart and lung sounds directly to his ears, using wireless technology.
 With the Eko app now able to run in the background, Dr. Pali’s CORE starts picking up sound the moment he turns it on.

 “I put the AirPods on, turn on the Eko CORE, and keep my phone in my pocket.
 I introduce myself and let the patient know I’ll be listening to their heart and lungs with the CORE and hold it up.
 They think that’s pretty cool.
 It’s so much safer because I’m not touching my face to listen.
 I’m not touching my phone.
 It’s all in my ears.”

 As a physician in the San Francisco Bay Area, Dr. Pali was on the front lines of the fight against COVID-19 from the beginning.
 As the first cases reached California, even before international travel restrictions went into effect, his hospital was in overdrive, preparing.
 Then the handful of cases surged.